- Assisted Living Checklist – This checklist has the essential questions to ask when you call or visit an assisted living community.

 - Health and exercise programs

 The term “assisted living” is an industry term to describe certain communities and/or facilities.
 The term “assisted living” may or may not reflect official state or provincial requirements concerning licensing, level of care, and/or the services that are provided.
 We recommend that when considering these communities and/or facilities you request to see their license and/or contact your state or province’s licensing authority for clarification on license type, level of care, and/or the services that are provided.

-May is National Pet Month, so it’s a great time to look at the number of benefits healing pets have on their owners, especially for seniors.
-As known benefits increase,…More
+Assisted Living: National Pet Month: Companion and Healing Pets at Senior Living May is National Pet Month, so it’s a great time to look at the number of benefits healing pets have on their owners, especially for seniors.

-While many people think that the silver-haired generation is computer illiterate, this is simply not true.
-Today’s seniors are now catching up with their young…More
+Assisted Living: Seniors and Technology in Assisted Living While many people think that the silver-haired generation is computer illiterate, this is simply not true.